MedFluffy/medfluffy-backend/README.md

 # MedFluffy Backend

 ## Overview
-This repository contains backend application projects used in MedFluffy mobile application (Android).
-There are several APIs that we build into multiple endpoints such as Pet Disease Detection and -----.
+This repository contains backend application projects used in MedFluffy mobile application (Android) with the prominent API that we build is for Pet Disease Detection.

-We use JavaScript programming language with Node.js environment.
-For the framework, we use Express because this framework is used to design and build webservice applications (RESTful API) quickly and easily.

 ## Contributors
 | Name | Bangkit ID | GitHub |